omiranda/polyneuro_risk_score/docs/detailed_description.md

 ### Optional inputs
 #### **path_parcellation_table**
-path to a Parcel object that assigns each region of interest (ROI) to a given network.
+Path to a Parcel object that assigns each region of interest (ROI) to a given network.
 If provided, the code will make Manhattan plots colorcoded by network.
 It can be provided as a [dot mat](./detailed_specs/HCP_ColeAnticevic.mat) file ot as a table in [csv format](./detailed_specs/HCP_ColeAnticevic.csv).

 - [dot mat](./detailed_specs/HCP_ColeAnticevic.mat) file with assignemnt of ROIs to functional networks